EliseWindbloom/Convert-BackyardAI-card-to-TavernAI-png-json/README.md

 The script generates:
 1. A TavernAI-compatible PNG character card
-2. A corresponding JSON file with character data
+2. A TavernAI JSON file with character data

 ## Version History